Sitecore-Hackathon/2024-Team-451-Unavailable-For-Legal-Reasons/README.md

 ### Ideas for future development (apart from input/output sources and transformers)

+- Implement usage of Categories (for instance to be used in relation to segmentated content and the structure of Newsletters)
+- Add support for images in the RSS feeds.
-- Sitecore Module - Repeatable Newsletter Configurator: Let it be up to marketers to configure the
+- Sitecore Module - Repeatable Newsletter Configurator: Let it be up to marketers to configure the RSS Feed output as well as Transformer style for the different category types
 - **News Mixer** Admin Interface (Sitecore or alternative): Enable *Role* to generally configure Transformers and Sources and pair them with each other

 ### Restricted OpenAI usage